Prince George's County Sheriff's Office: Legacy

-2008: Deputy wounded in Laurel
+In December 2023, Logan was released from prison, nearly 8 years ahead of his projected release date of August 2032, due to "diminution credits" earned through good behavior in prison.
+The sheriff of Prince George's County, John D. B. Carr, and surviving relatives of Arnaud voiced their disapproval upon learning of the early release and vowed to urge the state to abolish diminution credits for the murderers of law enforcement officers in the future.

+2008: SWAT raids

 On February 16, 2008, at approximately 3:30 a.m., PGSO SWAT team member, Cpl.
-Cal Bowers, was shot and critically wounded while serving a warrant as part of a task force with Deputy U.S. Marshals.
-The suspect, Aaron M. Lowry, was wanted for the shooting of Washington, D.C. police officer Antonio Duncan.
+Cal Bowers, was shot and critically wounded in the lower abdomen while serving a warrant as part of a task force with Deputy U.S. Marshals at an Econo Lodge on U.S. Route 1 in Laurel, Maryland.
+The round, a .223 caliber bullet, penetrated his ballistic shield and body armor.
+The suspect, Aaron Mason Lowry, was wanted for the shooting of Washington, D.C. policeman Antonio Duncan.
 Lowry was subsequently shot and killed by police.
-The injured deputy was flown to Baltimore Shock Trauma Center where he had surgery and was upgraded to serious but stable condition, and survived.
+The injured deputy was flown to Baltimore Shock Trauma Center where he underwent surgery and was upgraded to serious but stable condition, and survived.
+After recovering, Bowers was awarded a Medal of Valor for his actions.

-2008: Berwyn Heights mayor's residence raid

 On July 29, 2008, the PGPD and PGSO raided the home of Cheye Calvo, the mayor of the Town of Berwyn Heights.
 The raid team did not coordinate their action with the local police department as required by mutual agreement, nor did they did not obtain a warrant or knock on the door to announce their presence.
 They raided the house with explosive devices and with firearms drawn.
 During the course of the raid, they shot and killed the Calvo family's two pet Labrador retriever dogs.

 No charges were filed against the family.
 A PGSO internal investigation stated that the PGSO's actions were justified.
 In 2010, Sheriff Michael A. Jackson, defended the actions taken during the raid, saying: "Quite frankly we'd do it again tonight."

-2012: Courthouse misconduct
+2012–present: Accreditation

 In June 2012, Deputy Lamar McIntyre was convicted of "malfeasance in office," upon having sex with a woman who was in custody at the county courthouse.
 In 2014, he pleaded guilty and was sentenced to three years in custody, with all but one year suspended.
 He was mandated to be required to submit to eighteen months of supervised probation.